dweggg/Inverter/README.md

 # ⚡Inverter⚡
 80kW (2x40kW), 600V, 3 phase inverter with FOC

 This is my Electronics Engineering bachelor thesis, a dual 80kW (2x40kW), 600V, 3 phase inverter.
 The goal is to design and implement a dual bidirectional inverter.
-The inverter will use field-oriented control, as well as having autotuning and testing features.
+The inverter will use field-oriented control, and will implement testing features and a variety of protections, alarms and extras.
 The target power densities for the inverter are 30 kW/liter and 20 kW/kg, and it will be designed specifically for a Formula Student vechicle.

 ## 📁 Repository Contents
 This repository contains the following files and directories: